GourabIX/auth_manager/README.md

 * Fixed user password entry security vulnerability.
 [Fixed - June 18, 2019]
 * Fixed (rare) crashes that used to occur on PassMaester's first run.
 [Fixed - June 18, 2019]
 * Fixed PassMaester not starting issue due to incorrect username.
 [Fixed - June 18, 2019]
+* Enabled auto-update and auto installation of pyAesCrypt.
+[Complete - June 20, 2019]

 **Dependencies:**
 * pyAesCrypt from PyPI